 How Applied Behaviour Analysis Therapy Works?

 The primary focus is to help the individual learn meaningful skills that improve daily life.
 It helps reduce behaviours that often lead to frustration, distress, or limited independence.
-Let us understand in detail how ABA therapy actually works step by step:
+Let us understand how ABA therapy actually works step by step:

 Step 1: Getting to Know the Individual